ngrx/platform/projects/ngrx.io/content/guide/store/actions.md

 ## Next Steps

-Actions only responsibility are to express unique events and intents.
+Action's only responsibilities are to express unique events and intents.
 Learn how they are handled in the guides below.

 - [Reducers](guide/store/reducers)
 - [Effects](guide/effects)